LittleBigSalino/Jon.Wpf.CustomControls/Docs/WatermarkTextBox.md

     <local:WatermarkTextBox WatermarkText="Enter text here" WatermarkOpacity="0.5" Width="200" Height="30" />
     ```

+The WatermarkTextBox has three properties:

+- `WatermarkText`: The placeholder text that is displayed when the TextBox is empty and not focused.
+- `WatermarkColor`: The color of the placeholder text.
+- `WatermarkOpacity`: The opacity of the placeholder text, from 0 (completely transparent) to 1 (completely opaque).

 ## Customization

 - You can set the opacity of the watermark using the `WatermarkOpacity` property: